openconfig/gnmi-gateway/examples/gnmi-prometheus/README.md

 # gNMI Prometheus Exporter Example

 This is an example of how to setup gnmi-gateway with the Prometheus Exporter enabled.

 #### Instructions

-1. Copy `targets-example.json` to `targets.json` and modify `targets.json` to match the
-    details of the gNMI target you want to connect to (your router).
+1. Copy `targets-example.json` from the project root to `example/gnmi-prometheus/targets.json` and modify `targets.json` to match the details of the gNMI target you want to connect to (your router).
 2.  cd to the root of the gnmi-gateway git repository.
 You can't build from this directory due to build context restrictions imposed by Docker.
 3. Build the gnmi-gateway docker image: